immanual19/KidsHeavenClient/README.md

 # Introduction

-1. This project is called KidsHeaven.
+1. This project is called Kids Heaven.
 2. It can be referred as the most simplest form of a Day care center for kids with impressive facilities.
 3. Admin/User must login with his/her google account.
 4. I (A. Immanual Sarker) own everything of this website except the photos.